Choose a 100% containment option for futureproofing

 The pad design includes exterior concrete kerbing to retain effluent on the pad and a run off catch tank is placed at the end of a central V drain.
 The clear Durashelter roofing has a large drying effect on the solids left on the feedpad, - and it will require scraping clean on an "as and when needed" basis.

 Some farmers choose to spread a temporary layer of woodchip onto the concrete "V" floor during winter to provide a more comfortable resting area that allows longer standing off periods.
-Rubber matting is as another option.
+Rubber matting is another option.

 Version (2) "DEEP BUNKER" system